Apply for the Master of Ophthalmology (MOphth)Apply Now

 - Every applicant shall

-- have been awarded the Postgraduate Diploma in Ophthalmic Basic Sciences, and
+- have been awarded the Postgraduate Diploma in Ophthalmic Basic Sciences, or

-- hold an equivalent qualification approved by the Board of the Faculty of Medicine, and
+- hold an equivalent qualification approved by the Academic Board of the Faculty of Medicine, and

 - Every applicant shall be registered for medical practice in the country in which the programme is taught or have an exemption from this requirement from the Dean of the Faculty of Medicine.

 - The programme of study shall consist of the preparation and submission of a thesis embodying the results of supervised research on an approved topic in a branch of ophthalmic science.

 - A candidate may not present a thesis which has previously been accepted for another degree.

 - The programme of study, the topic of the thesis and the supervisors of the research shall be approved by the Academic Board of the Faculty of Medicine.